 A lot of long-time weed connoisseurs have learned to embrace red eyes as part of the experience, without giving much thought about it.
 But, sometimes you have things to do and need to move on with your day without being too obvious.
 If you’ve wondered how long your eyes will stay looking like two precious ruby stones and what factors influence the duration, then keep reading.

 Today, we’ll discuss why your eyes get red in the first place, how long they stay red, and what you can do to minimize the glare.
+ANd if you’re looking for info about pupils and smoking weed, check out our post on if pupils dilate when you smoke weed.

 Why Does Smoking Cannabis Cause Red Eyes?